Warning: Last items in stock!

 *% daily value not established.

-Other ingredients: talcum, magnesium sterete, micro crystalline cellulose-phosphate, aerosil, starch, sodium starch glycolate
+Other ingredients: talcum, magnesium sterate, micro crystalline cellulose-phosphate, Aerosil, starch, sodium starch glycolate

 MetPro helps to balance blood sugar levels and reduces the craving for sugar and combats issues regarding age-related insulin / glucose intolerance.

-Directions: As directed by your physician, a typical dose is 1 or 2 tabelts following each of the three main meals.
-Treatment usually begins with a low dosage (! or 2 tablets per day), progressively increasing the dosage as necessary.
-The dosage should not surpass 3 grams of metformin per day.
+As directed by your physician, a typical dose is 1 tablet with each of the three main meals.
+Treatment usually begins at the lowest possible dosage, progressively increasing the dosage as necessary.
+We recommend supplementing with vitamin B12 whilst using metformin.

-Disclaimer: This product and its statements have not been evaluated
+This product and its statements have not been evaluated by the FDA.